UnifiedPush/common-proxies/README.md

 }
 ```

+The 127.0.0.1 will be the host, which when installed directly is probably 127.0.0.1, but when installed using docker is the container IP or the container hostname.
 The :5000 will be the port you specify to the listen directive in the config file or the docker port flag.

 ## Rewrite Proxy